Military treatise

 A military treatise or treatise on war is any work that deals with the "art of war" in some basic aspect.
 Fundamentally military treatises are treatises on military strategy.
 Other works may also be included in the definition that, although they deal with other topics, include sensitive information about military matters.
 These may include, among others, description of specific battles, sieges, general campaigns, reports of military authorities, and commented works about ground or naval battles.

 Etymology

 The term treatise derives from the Latin word "tractatus", meaning a formal, systematic discourse.

-Chronology
+Chronological list of works

 Considering the various aspects of the war, the armies and the military operations, a chronology of military treatises allows to locate each work within a timeline, facilitating its consultation and comparison with similar works.

 This chronology includes actual military treatises together with some works related to the subject (military expeditions or campaigns, descriptions of sieges and others).
 Whenever possible, references will include the possibility of consulting the original work or a complete translation.